 Decorative Ironwork Intensive

 From fireplace tools to shelf brackets and kitchen racks, decorative ironwork can highlight any part of the Northern home.
-This course will enable beginner and intermediate blacksmiths to work alongside a master blacksmith to design and build their own unique piece of ironwork.
+This course will enable beginners and intermediate blacksmiths to work alongside master blacksmith Michael Jones to design and build their own unique piece of ironwork.
 The course will start with a general introduction to design needs and aesthetics, as well as an overview of design physics and philosophy.
-Students will learn to ask the right questions, think within certain parameters, and solve problems creatively.
+Students will be learning to ask the right questions, think within certain parameters, and solve problems creatively.
 Books and resource materials will be provided to inspire design.
-Students will then forge test pieces to try out their ideas.
+Students will then forge test pieces to try out their designs.
 Students will spend the next three days working independently on their projects; the instructor will demonstrate techniques to the group as needs arise.
-Materials fee includes the use of coal/gas for forge work as well as the cost of steel.
+Materials fee includes the use of coal for forgework as well as the cost of steel.

 - leather gloves

 - clothing comfortable to be outdoors

 - preferred safety glasses and hearing protection (North House provides)